BioKIC/symbiota-docs/content/user/crowdsource/individual/_index.en.md

 3. Enter the requested information, check the I’m not a robot box, and click Create Login.

 {{< notice tip >}}
-  Once you’ve created an account once, you will use this login information for all future sessions.
+  After you’ve created an account once, you will use this login information for all future sessions.
 Just click Login and enter your username and password.
 {{</ notice >}}

 ### Navigating to Records to Transcribe